Yesterday I finally gave into Andrew Barton's Designer Curling Multi Styler Set after spending weeks eyeing on it on the Argos website.

 Unfortunately I am unable to give you guys a proper and accurate review on how easy it was to use, purely because of my non-existent experience with the use of tongs.
 But all I can say, at noob level, is that it was difficult.
 I mainly had issues with the clamp.
 But that's just the case with experience.

-Once again referring to the reviews, some expressed that the tool felt heavy in their hands.
+in their hands.
 Personally I didn't find it heavy at all.
-It wasn't lightweight, but neither was it heavy.
+It wasn't

 In sum, there was nothing wrong with the weight of the tongs.